 Damage and the hidden cost of grow-out

-Acrylics are not just pricier month to month; the removal is where nails often get thinned by filing and acetone soaking, which can mean a stretch of weak, peeling natural nails before you can go bare again.
+Acrylics cost more than the month-to-month fills suggest.
+Removal is where nails often get thinned by filing and acetone soaking, which can mean a stretch of weak, peeling natural nails before you can go bare again.
 Press-ons applied with adhesive tabs, or gently soaked off, spare the nail plate that abrasion.
-That matters for cost too: damaged nails push some people straight back into acrylics to hide the wear, restarting the whole spend cycle.
+That matters for cost too: people with damaged nails often go straight back to acrylics to hide the wear, restarting the whole spend cycle.
 If your main draw to acrylic is durability rather than the look, the same reasoning we use in the press-ons vs gel cost comparison applies here.

 When acrylics still make sense